jade-nl/rt.extras/Profiles/README.md

 This profile is the same as the *base.profile.jade* profile except for:
  - No resizing is done, image is kept at full, original size.
- - Output Colout profile is set to *ProPhotRGB* (This profile is not provided by RawTherapee!)
+ - Output Colout profile is set to *ProPhotoRGB* (This profile is not provided by RawTherapee!)